sorgfresser/LeanInteract/README.md

 ## Key Features

-- **🔗 Interactivity**: Execute Lean code and files directly from Python, and iterate on environment states.
+- **🔗 Interactivity**: Execute Lean code and files directly from Python.
-- **🚀 Ease of Use**: LeanInteract abstracts the complexities of Lean setup and interaction, enabling quick experimentation.
+- **🚀 Ease of Use**: LeanInteract abstracts the complexities of Lean setup and interaction.
-  - Automatically downloads and builds Lean REPL versions for you.
-Versions are cached for fast reuse.
-- **🔧 Compatibility**: Supports all Lean versions between `v4.7.0-rc1` and `v4.18.0-rc1`.
+- **🔧 Compatibility**: Supports all Lean versions between `v4.7.0-rc1` and `v4.18.0`.
-  - Ensures compatibility with various Lean projects and machine learning benchmarks.
-- **📦 Temporary Projects**: Easily instantiate temporary Lean environments with dependencies.
+- **📦 Temporary Projects**: Easily instantiate temporary Lean environments.
-  - Useful for experimenting and interacting with benchmarks depending on [Mathlib](https://github.com/leanprover-community/mathlib4) like [ProofNet#](https://huggingface.co/datasets/PAug/ProofNetSharp) and [MiniF2F](https://github.com/yangky11/miniF2F-lean4) without manually setting up a Lean project.
+  - Useful for experimenting with benchmarks depending on [Mathlib](https://github.com/leanprover-community/mathlib4) like [ProofNet#](https://huggingface.co/datasets/PAug/ProofNetSharp) and [MiniF2F](https://github.com/yangky11/miniF2F-lean4).

 ## Installation and Setup